-- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points)

+Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points)

+No, there are no improvements to planetary health education in progress.
+(0 points)

-With the strict implementation of the NMC UG Curriculum in the past 3 years, there has been a significant increase in the integration of planetary health topics in the core medical school curriculum.
-Most of the aforementioned planetary health topics have been integrated into our medical school curriculum in the past 4 years.
+Score explanation: With the strict implementation of the NMC UG Curriculum in the past 3 years, there has been a significant increase in the integration of planetary health topics in the core medical school curriculum.

-Moreover, our institution has conducted several seminars and workshops regarding climate changes in the past decade(some of whose aim has been or is being implemented into action ,) some of them being
+However, our institution has conducted several seminars and workshops regarding climate changes in the past decade(some of whose aim has been or is being implemented into action ,) some of them being

-- "Conference on climate change in the Eastern Region of India [CEERI-2013]",dated 2013 - Climate change and our response for Sustainable Development dated 2017 - Lecture on Climate Change by Mr. Erik Solheim, UN Under Secretary General and Executive Director, UN Environment dated 2017 - Lecture on Crop Productivity to Climate Stability: The Journey Of Carbon The Atom of Life by Dr. Himanshu Pathak,FNA,Director Tyndall Center for Climate Change Research, Norwich ,UK - One Day National Webinar on "Challenges for NSS Volunteers in Climate Change :An initiative from KISS and KIIT NSS Bureau. - UN75 Campaign: Webinar on Recaliberating Education, Inclusion and Climate Change post Covid -19 - International Conference on "Living Sustainability In Harmony With nature" WED 2022" - KIMS Student Seminar on Epidemiology Climate Change"Shifting epidemiology of communicable and non communicable diseases due to climate change" - Seminar on the theme of "Climate Change And Indian Agriculture" and many more.
+- "Conference on climate change in the Eastern Region of India [CEERI-2013]",dated 2013 - Climate change and our response for Sustainable Development dated 2017 - Lecture on Climate Change by Mr. Erik Solheim, UN Under Secretary General and Executive Director.
+UN Environment dated 2017 - Lecture on Crop Productivity to Climate Stability: The Journey Of Carbon The Atom of Life by Dr. Himanshu Pathak, FNA, Director Tyndall Center for Climate Change Research, Norwich, UK - One Day National Webinar on "Challenges for NSS Volunteers in Climate Change :An initiative from KISS and KIIT NSS Bureau. - UN75 Campaign: Webinar on Recaliberating Education, Inclusion and Climate Change post Covid -19 - International Conference on "Living Sustainability In HarmonyWith nature" WED 2022' - KIMS Student Seminar on Epidemiology Climate Change"Shifting epidemiology of communicable and non communicable diseases due to climate change"

+Seminar on the theme of "Climate Change And Indian Agriculture" and many more